 A viral load test shows how much of the virus is in the body by measuring how many particles of HIV are in a blood sample.
 The results are given as the number of copies of HIV per millilitre of blood – for example 200 copies/ml.

 For the past 20 years, evidence has been building up to show that the likelihood of passing on HIV is linked to the amount of the virus in the blood.

-The landmark PARTNER study looked at over 58,000 instances of sex without a condom, where one partner was HIV positive and one was HIV negative.
-There were zero cases of HIV transmission in cases where the HIV positive partner was on effective treatment (‘undetectable’).
+The landmark PARTNER 1 study (2014) looked at over 58,000 instances of sex without a condom, where one partner was HIV positive and one was HIV negative.
+There were zero cases of HIV transmission in couples where the HIV positive partner was on effective treatment (‘undetectable’).

 This gives us the robust evidence to say, with confidence, that people on effective HIV treatment can’t pass on the virus.

 HIV medication (antiretroviral treatment, or ART) works by reducing the amount of the virus in the blood to undetectable levels.
 This means the levels of HIV are so low that the virus cannot be passed on.
 This is called having an undetectable viral load or being undetectable.

 It can take up to six months for some people to become undetectable from when they start treatment.